zigbeefordomoticz/Domoticz-Zigbee/readme.md

 * Support for `stable5` is deprecated.
 * Support for `stable6` is deprecated.
 We recommend upgrading to the latest version, stable7.
 * The `stable7` branch is located at origin and represents the most stable environment for the plugin.
+* The `develop`branch is deprecated
-* The `develop` branch runs parallel to `stable7` and serves as the primary branch for ongoing development.
+* The `develop7` branch runs parallel to `stable7` and serves as the primary branch for ongoing development.
 This is where you can access the latest features, but please be aware that potential bugs may also be present.

 ### Working branches